TritonDataCenter/rfd/rfd/0006/README.md

 The following is the guiding principle for all of this work:

-SDC and Manta operators need to be able to quickly assess the status of the entire system and of individual components.
+Triton and Manta operators need to be able to quickly assess the status of the entire system and of individual components.
 They also need to be notified with *actionable* messages whenever problems develop.